- Who can adopt from China?

 A home study is a report done by a social worker that becomes part of your dossier.
 For China, four visits from your social worker are required.
 This will include individual interviews as well as interviews as a couple.
 If there are additional members of the family such as siblings, interviews will also be conducted with them.
 Your social worker will determine if your home is considered safe and acceptable to raise a child.

-It is possible but depends on the state you reside.
-Colorado does not allow more than one open home study so for that reason residence of Colorado are not allowed to have two concurrent adoptions.
+This depends on the state you reside.
+Colorado does not allow more than one open home study, so residents of Colorado are not allowed to have two concurrent adoptions.
 Check with your state officials to find out your options.